![]() |

 | get_comment() | returns the comment on this level |

-| is_uncertain() | returns true if a the level is uncertain |
+| is_uncertain() | returns true if the level is uncertain |

-| print() | prints the main level informations (as already used above) |
+| print() | prints the main decay information (as already used above) |

 Here are the main method that can be applied on a tkgammadecay: